sushilaceymax/earnings-calendar-spread-bot/README.md

 ```bash
 python automation.py
 ```
-### 6. Automate
+### 6. Automate with GitHub Actions
-Fork the repository, add the variables to GitHub secrets, and enable GitHub Actions.
+- Fork the repository to your GitHub account (required to enable Actions).
+- In your fork, navigate to **Settings > Secrets > Actions** and add your environment variables.
+- Enable the GitHub Actions workflow in the **Actions** tab.

 ## Example Workflow